 Tools such as scissors and our wood work tools are only available with adult supervision, showing by example how these should be held and used.

 We have visual reminders of the children who have particular allergies so that any member of staff delivering snack time can always refer to when unsure about foods that are on offer.

 In the event of an accident to a child or children, immediate first aid will be administrated.
 A member of staff shall make every effort to contact the parent/carer to ask them to collect the child.
-If unable to reach parent/carer or any of the other named persons on the child’s records, the supervisor will call for a doctor or if appropriate take the child to surgery, making sure the setting is left with the correct staff/child ratio.
+If unable to reach parent/carer or any of the other named persons on the child’s records, the manager will call 111 or 999.
 Every effort will be continuously made to contact the parent/carer.